Ghabri-EL/WebComicApp/StayAtHomies/README.txt

 The buttons use a "VBox" which keeps the buttons going vertically down the page.
 The storyboard uses a "HBox" whiich keeps the storyboard horizontal.
-The Main story editor as of right now is just an empty ListView.
+The main.app_run.Main story editor as of right now is just an empty ListView.

 If there isn't enough space for the buttons on screen, a scroll wheel appears.
 If you minimize the application by about half the size, a scroll wheel appears.